marcussacana/MwareStuff/Readme.md

 My tools to the Mware Engine

 ### NPK3Tool
-Can extract the NPK3 Packages
+Can extract/Repack the NPK3 Packages

 #### Supported Games
 - You and Me and Her (Totono JastUSA)